rjanicek/templates/README.md

 Templates & Workflow
 ====================

 Curated list of my development tools, libraries and processes.
-Minimalisim, and functional styles are preferred.
+Minimalism, and functional styles are preferred.

 ## Development Tools